guilhemmarchand/trackme/docs/userguide.rst

    :align: center
    :width: 1200px

-All archive files available are listed with their full patch on the file system.
+All archive files available on the search head the command is executed are listed with their full path on the file system.

 Purge older backup archive
 --------------------------